taladabbagh/Dijkstra-BZU/README.md

 - A **priority queue** to efficiently select the next node with the smallest distance.
 - Visualization of the shortest path from a source node to all other nodes.

-This project was written in [Python/C++/Java/etc.] and is designed to be easy to understand and extend.
+This project was written in Java and is designed to be easy to understand and extend.

 ---